Ukraine rushes to save cultural heritage from destruction | DW | 17.03.2022

 Now cultural protection has become a growing part of the war relief effort, both within Ukraine and internationally.

-From the first day of the invasion, an artist collective known as "Asortymentna kimnata," based at the Ivano-Frankivsk Contemporary Art gallery in western Ukraine, has been scrambling to evacuate and preserve works from grassroots art spaces, with little funding or support.
+From the first day of the invasion, an artist collective known as "Asortymentna kimnata" (Assorted Room), based at the Ivano-Frankivsk Contemporary Art gallery in western Ukraine, has been scrambling to evacuate and preserve works from grassroots art spaces with little funding or support.

 "Asortymentna kimnata was created to support local art, and now we have to not just support it, but to preserve it," said Anya Potyomkina, curator of the gallery.